Fine-tuning of universal machine-learning interatomic potentials for high-entropy alloys with application to 2D (Mo,Ta,Nb,W,V)S$_2$: Results

 where $\mathrm{H_{\rm ave}}$ and $\sigma$ are as defined above. $\Delta H_{\rm hull} = 0.0069$~eV/unit is the energy difference between the convex hull and the energy from the unaries (i.e., the end-points used to calculate mixing energies), and can be readily extracted from the lowest Gibbs free-energy in Fig.~\ref{fig:phase_separation}(a), here corresponding to the (Mo,W)S$_2$+(Ta,Nb)S$_2$+VS$_2$ system.
 When applied to our (Mo,Ta,Nb,W,V)S$_2$ system, we obtained DEED = 82~(eV/unit)$^{-1}$ or 247~(eV/atom)$^{-1}$.
 The DEED value alone cannot be used to deduce synthesizability, as it only provides a relative tendency.
 However, in Ref. \cite{divilov2024disordered}, the threshold of synthesizability was found to be about 20 (eV/atom)$^{-1}$ for transition metal carbides and carbonitrides, and about 35 (eV/atom)$^{-1}$ for borides.
 The value obtained here is well above these thresholds in accordance with its successful experimental synthesis\cite{cavin20212d}.

-To further verify the phase-separation result, and demonstrate the computational efficacy of the fine-tuned models, we performed Monte Carlo simulations using the MCHAMMER package in the canonical ensemble\cite{aangqvist2019icet}.
-As shown in Fig.~\ref{fig:phase_separation}(c), a pronounced separation of CV emerges at around 400 K. Heteroatomic bonds involving V, such as Nb–V, W–V, Mo–V, and Ta–V, exhibit a continuous and significant increase in their CV values, indicating a reduction in the proportion of these bonds.
-In contrast, the increasing CV of the V–V bond reflects a higher fraction of V–V pairs.
-Meanwhile, other non-V-related bonds maintain CV values close to zero across all temperatures, corresponding to a nearly random alloy configuration.
-These observations indicate that as the temperature decreases, VS$_2$ gradually begins to separate from the alloy at around 400 K. Interestingly, however, a partial VS$_2$ separation is already evident at much higher temperatures, something that could not have been deduced from the decomposition diagram in Fig.~\ref{fig:phase_separation}(a).
+To further verify the phase-separation result and demonstrate the computational efficacy of the fine-tuned models, we performed Monte Carlo simulations using the MCHAMMER package in the canonical ensemble \cite{aangqvist2019icet}.
+As shown in Fig.~\ref{fig:phase_separation}(c), a pronounced separation of the SRO parameters emerges at around 400 K. Heteroatomic bonds involving V, such as Nb--V, W--V, Mo--V, and Ta--V, show positive and increasing SRO values, indicating depletion of these V--metal bonds relative to random mixing.
+In contrast, the increasing positive SRO of the V--V bond reflects enrichment of V--V pairs.
+Meanwhile, other non-V-related bonds maintain SRO values close to zero across all temperatures, corresponding to a nearly random distribution among Mo, Ta, Nb, and W. These observations indicate that as the temperature decreases, VS$_2$ gradually begins to separate from the alloy at around 400 K.

+Interestingly, however, a partial VS$_2$ separation is already evident at much higher temperatures, something that could not have been deduced from the decomposition diagram in Fig.~\ref{fig:phase_separation}(a).
 The final structural configurations at different temperatures, Fig.~\ref{fig:phase_separation}(c), also clearly show the separation.
 Our results are in agreement with the experimental results of Cavin et al., who synthesized (MoTaNbWV)S$_2$ using the chemical vapor transport (CVT) method at a temperature of 1000~K\cite{cavin20212d}.
 While aiming for equimolar composition, their SEM-EDX results indicate that the five constituent elements display distinct distribution profiles.
 V exhibits the lowest atomic fraction, whereas Mo presents the highest atomic fraction among all measured elements.
 This is in qualitative agreement with our results, which show that V disfavors mixing with other elements, whereas Mo shows strongest tendency to mix with other elements.